ItalyPaleAle/WithBlueInk/_posts/2018-11-13-distributed-web-host-your-website-with-ipfs-clusters-cloudflare-and-devops.md

 ---
 layout:     post
-title:      "Distributed Web: host your website with IPFS clusters, CloudFlare, and DevOps"
+title:      "Distributed Web: host your website with IPFS clusters, Cloudflare, and DevOps"
 subtitle:   "Static website development for the \"Web 3.0\", and optional CI/CD with Azure DevOps"
 date:       2018-11-13 07:14:00
 author:     "Alessandro Segala"